Follow us

 You can use FBA for your high-demand products and lightweight goods and FBM or SFP for others.
 You can even list the same product for both FBA and FBM (create two separate listings) so that you can continue to offer it via FBM even if your FBA inventory has already sold out.

 Fulfillment is an integral part of running an Amazon business.
-Fortunately, Amazon offers several options for fulfillment, enabling sellers to create a strategy based on their business model, operations, and future plans.
-Don’t be afraid to explore different options and use third-party services and tools like Threecolts to help you grow your ecommerce business.
+Fortunately, Amazon offers several options for fulfillment, so sellers can create a strategy based on their business model, operations, and future plans.

 Learn with Threecolts